TCO Certified, generation 11

 Reduce environmental risks

-Energy management in motherboard factories
+Energy management system

 Ensuring more responsible water use